 If Jesus walked the earth today, He would be a good citizen and respect those in civil authority, but the Kingdom of God would have His primary allegiance, and He would always conduct Himself as an ambassador of that government.

 5. Jesus was driven to proclaim a new government—not to influence the current one.

 What is the Kingdom of God?

-Simply put, a kingdom is a government ruled by a king—with territory, laws and subjects.
+A kingdom is a government ruled by a king—with territory, laws and subjects.
 The Kingdom of God, then, is the government under the rule of God the Father and Jesus Christ.
-Currently, that dominion is in heaven, but the central message from Genesis to Revelation is that God’s Kingdom is coming to earth.
+Their dominion is in heaven now, but the Bible teaches the Kingdom is coming to earth.